undyingkevin007/format/README.md

 ##### 0.0.50

 - update dependencies
-- add various prettier plugins as optional peerDependencies
+- add various prettier plugins as optional peerDependencies, and check for them in the cli. if they exist, add their extensions to the prettier fileTypes

 ##### 0.0.51 - unreleased